 The Constitution of India, which is also regarded as the supreme law of our country was framed by Dr. B.R.
 Ambedkar who was the chairman of the constitution drafting committee.
 The hard work and intelligence of Dr. Ambedkar and the members of the drafting committee helped our nation to get our very own constitution which declares India as a Sovereign, Socialist, Secular, and Democratic Republic nation.
-Republic Day has importance in every heart of an Indian citizen.
-This is one of the national festivals of India which embarks the sense of patriotism in everybody's mind.
-This is one of the occasion which helps to introduce the younger generation to our great Indian history and culture.
-This is the day when we remember our great leaders and freedom fighters who sacrificed their life for the country.
-Republic Day also teaches us the importance of unity and how it helped in the Indian freedom struggle to defeat the much powerful British Empire.
-Mahatma Gandhi's non-violence movement teaches us that how we can defeat a much powerful enemy without lifting a single weapon or shedding a drop of blood.
-Republic Day also makes us remember that all the citizens of the country are equal for the constitution and there is no discrimination on the basis of caste, creed or religion.
-The Republic Day is celebrated across the country with full enthusiasm, zeal, joy and off course, with the real sense of patriotism.
 The celebrations in schools are very common sightings on this day where children are smartly dressed up carrying the tricolour and wearing the badges of our great freedom fighters.
 Flag hoisting ceremonies, cultural programmes, speeches, various competitions etc. are conducted in all the schools as well as in the government and private offices.
 The President of India addresses the nation on the eve of Republic Day on 25th January and is telecasted on all the radio and television channels.
 The main celebration takes place in New Delhi at Rajpath near India Gate on 26th January.

 RISE team reiterated the importance of education and the role of educators in moulding the young minds, preparing them to lead the country towards development.
 The event commenced with welcoming the Beneficiaries and Community members.
-The students of RISE expressed their spirit of unity and secularism on the occasion of 72nd Republic Day celebrations.
+The students of RISE expressed their spirit of unity and secularism on the occasion of 73rd Republic Day celebrations.
 They participated in GK competition.
 Beneficiaries paid a special tribute to Soldiers through patriotic songs.
 The celebration continued with song and dance competitions and speeches that reminded the students of the sacrifices made by the freedom fighters.
 An air of patriotic fervour permeated the atmosphere.
 In the end, Prize distribution & Sweet distribution ceremony was held and best performers got prizes.
 While we today enjoy their freedom in heritage, we must know the amount of sacrifices the freedom fighters did without any second thought, the activities that happened during the struggle for freedom and the amount of bloodshed that took place, so that we, as a country, can enjoy this peaceful life.
 It's very evident to notice that their sacrifice, nowadays, seems to have a very little value.
 This is a very true quote with says, "We realize the importance of a thing when it's taken away from us," and somewhere or the other, this is the exact case with today's youth.
 Most of them lack the sense of patriotism within them; they fail to realize the value of freedom they get in heritage.